President and Chief Executive Officer

 After earning his Ph.D. from MIT/WHOI in 1992, he came to the Monterey Bay Aquarium Research Institute as a Postdoctoral Fellow.
 In 1994 he joined the MBARI staff as a Scientist with a focus on development and application of molecular probes for detection of a variety of waterborne microbes, in particular toxic and harmful algae.
 Working collaboratively with a team of engineers, his group pioneered development of the Environmental Sample Processor (ESP), an instrument that collects water samples autonomously, concentrates microorganisms and automates application of molecular probes to detect particular species and substances they produce.

 Chris served as Chair of MBARI’s Research Division from mid-2005 to early 2009 before appointment as President and CEO in late 2009.
-He currently serves on an External Advisory Committee for the University of Miami’s Oceans and Human Health Center, the Management Committee of the Center for Ocean Solutions, and the Board of Trustees of the Monterey Bay Aquarium.
+He currently serves on the Management Committee of the Center for Ocean Solutions and the Board of Trustees of the Monterey Bay Aquarium Foundation.
 He maintains an active research program that focuses on development and application of instruments for collecting and analyzing microorganisms remotely in coastal, open ocean, and deep-sea environments.

 Development and application of species-specific DNA probes and novel instrumentation for the detection and quantification of harmful algal bloom species.